All Episodes

 Can you say Senator Charles Grassley from Iowa Republican?

-How can you possibly with any with a straight face beat up on the Democrats in those limited circumstances when the Republicans are equally as culpable.
+How can you possibly, with a straight face, beat up on the Democrats in those limited circumstances when the Republicans are equally as culpable?

-Well, I do think the Republicans need to, you know, stand up and uh and show us their two colors instead of you know acquiescing.
+Well, I do think the Republicans need to stand up and show us their two colors instead of acquiescing.

-But uh Let me let me challenge you two on one more premise, and that's this.
+Let me challenge you two on one more premise, and that's this.

-The premise seems to be we in the in the conservatives in the Republican Party have a responsibility to almost no questions asked, support the nominee, support our leader, circle the wagon.
+The premise seems to be we in the conservatives in the Republican Party have a responsibility to almost no questions asked, support the nominee, support our leader, circle the wagon.

 What responsibility does John McCain have to earn our support?

-Well, he has of course he has to reach out and do, you know, to the right.
+Well, of course he has to reach out and do, you know, to the right.

-All right, I'm gonna be my next email.
+All right, I'm going to be my next email.

-But uh you know, I I just you know would hate to see the the after effect of all this real than a pres President Obama.
+But, you know, I just would hate to see the after effect of all this result in a President Obama.

-And I know that there are a lot of people who don't have to be.
+And I know that there are a lot of people who don't want to.

 What do you think would happen?

-Maybe there would be more of a uh a sort of Clinton presidency versus Republican Congress mentality and more legislation would get blocked, especially if Republicans can retain uh, you know, a a filibuster um forty seats.
+Maybe there would be more of a sort of Clinton presidency versus Republican Congress mentality and more legislation would get blocked, especially if Republicans can retain a filibuster 40 seats.

-Well, that's why I'm afraid we're not gonna retain that filibuster.
+Well, that's why I'm afraid we're not going to retain that filibuster.

 Yeah, it could be.

-I mean it's a fair point, and that's what everybody's trying to figure out now, but I I'm just not one hundred percent certain given the Senator's record and his I mean he just had a two-day orgy of environmentalism in Oregon.
+I mean, it's a fair point, and that's what everybody's trying to figure out now, but I'm just not 100% certain given the senator's record and his, I mean, he just had a two-day orgy of environmentalism in Oregon.

 Thanks for the call.